 Karsan Value Funds (KVF) is a value-oriented fund, as described here.
 Due to securities regulations, the fund is not open to the public at this time.
 Should that change in the future, there will be an announcement on this site.

-For the fourth quarter ended December 31st, 2016, KVF gained $0.16 per share, increasing the value of each share to $20.30.
-However, the portfolio's returns were actually negative this quarter, as KVF experienced currency gains of $0.31 per share that propped up results.
+For the fourth quarter ended December 31st, 2016, KVF lost $0.03 per share, decreasing the value of each share to $22.29.
+In addition, the portfolio's returns were positively impacted this quarter by currency gains of $0.21 per share.
+KVF's negative performance this quarter thus underperformed the major North American indexes, which were up in the low single-digits.

 KVF's income statement and balance sheet are included below (click to enlarge).
 Note that securities are marked to market value, and amounts are in thousands of $CAD (except share and per-share amounts):